Transitional Academic Studies (TRAC) at the University of Memphis permits students

-to enroll in special basic and developmental level courses to develop the academic competencies necessary for
+to enroll in prescribed courses to develop the academic competencies necessary for

 success in college level courses.
-Major components of the
+Major components of the program include testing

 Students admitted to the University of Memphis as beginning freshmen will be placed

 in appropriate English, math, and reading, courses based on ACT subscores that are